mohamedkhairy23/form-auth-component/README.md

 Features:

+- installing react by vite to make react app faster
 - Authentication and authorization using MERN
 - Profile page and update profile and user data
 - Redux tool kit